sanyabeast/imginarium/README.md

 lm_studio:
   model: "gemma-3-4b-it"
   prompt_template: |
-    Generate a concise, stylized image prompt based on these tags: {tags}.
+    You are a creative visual assistant generating prompts for a stock image AI system.
     # More template instructions...
 ```